 It’s hard to say which soba is tastier and more delicious, it really up to personal preferences.

+This recipe was originally published in May 2013 and it’s been one of the most popular recipes on Just One Cookbook.
 This dish was inspired by my friend Tuyen’s Asian style spaghetti salad.
 Whenever she serves her spaghetti salad at parties, and it’s always a huge hit among our friends.
-I adapted her recipe by using less oil and substituted soba (buckwheat noodles) for thin spaghetti noodles.
+I adapted her recipe by using less oil and substituted spaghetti noodles with soba noodles.

-Soba cooks much faster than spaghetti noodles and this salad can be completed less than 10 minutes.
+Soba cooks much faster than spaghetti noodles so this salad can be completed in a very short time.
 You can prepare the dressing ahead of time but I don’t recommend to toss everything together until you are ready to serve, or else soba noodles will absorb the dressing and become soggy.

 By the way, if you or your children don’t eat spicy food at all, you can omit the crushed red peppers.
-My husband who loves spicy food says he doesn’t taste the spice (what!?) while I had to drink a few sips of water in between.
-So please adjust the heat level to your liking.
-Hope you enjoy this soba salad!
+My husband who loves spicy food says he doesn’t taste the spice (what!?), so please adjust the spice level to your liking.

 I hope you will enjoy making this Soba Salad recipe!
 If you try it, don’t forget to share your picture on Instagram, Facebook, or Twitter with #JustOneCookbook.
 Thank you so much for reading, and till next time!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch with me on Facebook, Google+, Pinterest, and Instagram for all the latest updates.

 - 7 oz (200 g, about 2-3 bundles) soba (buckwheat noodles)

 - 1-2 green onions/scallions